 Transitioning From Cooked Food To Raw:

-When switching your dog from a fresh cooked diet to a raw diet should be done slowly as well, although it will be a much quicker transition process.
+When switching your dog from a fresh cooked diet to a raw diet should be done slowly and gradually as well, although it will be a much quicker transition process than if your dog has been on a processed diet.
 Your dog is not eating processed kibble, but their stomach and digestive tract will still need time to adjust to their new diet.
 Also, many cooked diets have fillers such as pasta and rice included which your dog will need to detox.
 We recommend following our slow and gradual transition guidelines and adjust as needed.
+Remember, every dog is different!
+Some will transition with no issues and some will take more time.

 Transitioning From Another Raw Brand To Cali Raw:

-Remember, any time you are changing your dog’s food it needs to be done with care.
+Remember, any time you are changing your dog’s food it needs to be done with patience and care.
 When transitioning from one brand of raw dog food to another, we suggest doing so slowly and gradually as well.
 Your dog’s digestive tract is already adjusted to a raw diet but since different brands have different recipes, the ingredients and ratios may vary.
+This transition will be much quicker than transitioning from a processed food diet, but it is still important to approach with care.

 Things To Consider When Transitioning To Raw For Specific Life Stages: